eonist/eonist.github.io/_posts/2019-04-09-Commenting-code.md

-My notes on different commenting styles for swift<!--more-->.
+My notes on different commenting styles for swift <!--more-->.

-# Code documentation
+### Code documentation:
 Commenting is vital when creating complex systems.
 So much resolution about how the method came to be and it's artefacts and gotchas are lost if there is no documentation in the code.
 I usually include massive amounts of comments in the code because when I later revisit the code a year later, my initial thinking has disappeared and I need something to accelerate my reasoning to get back into the code.
 I also leave references to where parts of the solution was found, like stackoverflow links or other github projects, or github-issues where the solution was discussed.
 To give credit where credit is due.
 Personally I use a commenting style that is closer to java-doc as a lot of people know it and it feels universal.
 It even renders to apples dialog boxes like bellow: